ritvikindupuri/GlyphBreaker/TECHNICAL_DOCUMENTATION.md

-# NexusProbe: Technical Documentation
+# GlyphBreaker: Technical Documentation

-This document provides a deep technical dive into the architecture, components, and core logic of the NexusProbe application.
+This document provides a deep technical dive into the architecture, components, and core logic of the GlyphBreaker application.
 It is intended for developers, security researchers, and contributors.

 ## 1. Architecture Overview

-NexusProbe is a client-side single-page application (SPA) built with **React** and **TypeScript**.
+GlyphBreaker is a client-side single-page application (SPA) built with **React** and **TypeScript**.
 It communicates directly with various third-party LLM APIs from the user's browser.

 -   **Framework**: React (v19)
 -   **Language**: TypeScript